naeimzarei/Budgetopolis/DesignDoc.md

 ## 8) Levels

-* __How Levels are Used:__ There are no levels in budgetopolis like in other games, but there will be different variations of the game based on who the players are.
+* __How Levels are Used:__ The levels in this game are synonymous with the aforementioned scenarios; in addition, there will be different variations of the game based on who the players are.
 The vast majority of Budgetopolis players are adults, so the first priority will be to make the game with an adult audience in mind.
 This will mean allowing for more control over the budgeting decisions.
 In the default version, players would be able to distribute funds however they wanted, down to the last dollar while also dealing with pools of funds that more accurately represent what a town or municipality would deal with.
 In later versions of the game, there would be different settings to allow for a simpler version of the game intended for elementary or middle school students.
 In these versions, the pool of funds would be set at a lower amount (possibly $100 in total) in order to simplify and streamline the experience for a younger audience.

 * __Introductory Material:__ In the current Budgetopolis boardgame, there is an introductory information session about budgeting and community management.
 In the web application version, the information will be built in via collapsable tool tips.
 In the future, the clients in the school of goverment may want to implement more introductory educational material in the form of a video before the game begins.